jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/GUIDE.md

 At this point we have been working on the default `master` branch, but in order to make sure we have a stable pipeline it is better to do work and test on a separate branch.

-So now create a branch called `development`, which will be used by Travis CI
+So now create a branch called `travis-ci`, which will be used by Travis CI

 # Travis Build Server [Go to TravisCI](https://travis-ci.org)